 Michael Keaton and Michelle Pfeiffer

-Ben Affleck Throwing the Tire
+Ben Affleck Throwing The Tire

 Alfred Mocking Bruce for Not Picking up a Log

 In Batman Begins, Wayne Manor is attacked and on fire when a fiery log falls on Bruce Wayne, and Alfred Pennyworth finds him to try and save Bruce.
-But because Bruce was originally knocked out, it takes him a second to realize what’s going on and he can’t seem to move the log that is keeping him trapped.
-Until Alfred pokes fun at the number of push-ups that Bruce does and what is the “use of them” if he can’t even move a “bloody” log.
-It’s simple, sweet, funny, and shows the dynamic that Bruce and Alfred have.
-Even if Alfred is yelling at Bruce because he can’t even save himself from a log.
+But because Bruce was originally knocked out, it takes him a second to realize what’s going on, and he can’t seem to move the log that is keeping him trapped.
+Until Alfred pokes fun at the number of push-ups that Bruce does and what is the “use of them” if he can’t even move a log.
+It’s simple, sweet, funny, and shows Bruce and Alfred's dynamic even if Alfred is yelling at Bruce because he can’t even save himself from a log.

-The Campy Energy of the Riddler and Two-face
+The Campy Energy of The Riddler and Two-Face

 Poison Ivy Tricking Batman and Robin

 Poison Ivy needs to come back into the live-action film world.
-As audiences saw in Batman & Robin, she uses her ability as a scientist as well as her “womanly” ways to trick those who are trying to stop her.
+As audiences saw in Batman & Robin, she uses her ability as a scientist and her “womanly” ways to trick those trying to stop her.
 Poison Ivy has had many different versions throughout the years.